learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 Think of YouTube again for a moment.
 Let's pretend that visiting `/videos` displays a list of videos.
 Clicking on any video should keep our list of videos on the page, but also display details on the selected video.
-This should be updated in the URL &mdash; the URL should change to `/videos/:videoId`, where `:videoId` is a unique value (this is slightly different than how YouTube works but the concepts are similar).
+This should be updated in the URL — the URL should change to `/videos/:videoId`, where `:videoId` is a unique value (this is slightly different than how YouTube works but the concepts are similar).